LeetLLM

 Continue to Hallucination Detection & Mitigation

 You can now block a soft evaluator when outcomes differ across controlled slices or evidence is too weak.
-Next you will block fluent answers when their factual claims aren't supported by retrieved evidence.
+Next you'll block fluent answers when their factual claims aren't supported by retrieved evidence.

 PreviousLLM-as-a-Judge Evaluation